 I wanted to end with a video of a piece of literature that our new president-elect shared with us yesterday in her address to the membership.
 I again encourage you to remember that “if music be the food of love….sing on”

-Nathan Helzer will be beginning his second year of director of choral affairs at Omaha Burke High School.
+Nathan Helzer will be beginning his third year of director of choral affairs at Omaha Burke High School.
 Prior to his time in Omaha, he taught 6-12 vocal music with the Ogallala Public School District for 4 years, and K-12 vocal music at Elm Creek Public Schools for two years.
+Nate is passionate about creating a collaborative organization that does not let distance dictate communication and growth.